56quarters/mediarename/README.md

 cd mediarename && make
 ```

-The will create a `mediarename` binary in the repository that you can run:
+This will create a `mediarename` binary in the repository that you can run:

 ```
 ./mediarename --help